-- (a) treating, on the premises, sewage generated on the premises, and disposing of the resulting effluent- - (i) on part of the premises (commonly called a 'land application area'); or - (ii) off the premises by common effluent drainage or by collection from a tank on the premises; or - (b) storing on the premises sewage generated on the premises for its subsequent disposal off the premises by collection from the premises; or - (c) chemically treating, composting or incinerating toilet waste.
+- (a) treating, on the premises sewage generated on the premises, and disposing of the resulting effluent- - (i) on part of the premises (commonly called a 'land application area'); or - (ii) off the premises by common effluent drainage or by collection from a tank on the premises; or - (b) storing on the premises sewage generated on the premises for its subsequent disposal off the premises by collection from the premises; or - (c) chemically treating, composting or incinerating toilet waste.

-on-site sewerage work means building, installing or changing an on-site sewerage facility, including, for example, building, installing or changing an on-site sewerage facility for testing purposes.
+on-site sewerage work - means building, installing or changing an on-site sewerage facility, including, for example, building, installing or changing an on-site sewerage facility for testing purposes.

-on-site wastewater management system means a system installed on premises that receives and treats wastewater generated on the premises and applies the resulting effluent to an approved disposal or land application area (including an on-site sewerage facility but excluding a greywater use facility).
+on-site wastewater management system - means a system installed on premises that receives and treats wastewater generated on the premises and applies the resulting effluent to an approved disposal or land application area (including an on-site sewerage facility but excluding a greywater use facility).

-outdoor irrigation system means a network of permanent piping connected to emitters which has been designed and installed to water a specific landscape area.
+outdoor irrigation system - means a network of permanent piping connected to emitters which has been designed and installed to water a specific landscape area.

-plant means an on-site sewage treatment plant or a greywater treatment plant.
+plant - means an on-site sewage treatment plant or a greywater treatment plant.

-public area means an area to which the public has lawful access - for example, a footpath.
+public area - mean an area to which the public has lawful access, for example, a footpath.

-product code authorisation and certification means production authorisation and certification under the document in force from time to time called 'Plumbing Code of Australia', produced for all State Governments by the National Plumbing Regulators Forum.
+product code authorisation and certification - means product authorisation and certification under the document in force from time to time called 'Plumbing Code of Australia', produced for all State Governments by the National Plumbing Regulators Forum.

-rainwater tank means a covered tank or combination of covered tanks used to collect rainwater from a building roof.
+rainwater tank - means a covered tank or combination of covered tanks used to collect rainwater from a building roof.

-sole-occupancy unit, in relation to a building, means-
+sole-occupancy unit - in relation to a building, means:

-- (a) means a room or other part of the building for occupation by one or a joint owner, lessee, tenant , or other occupier to the exclusion of any other owner, lessee, tenant, or other occupier, including, for example- - (i) a dwelling; or storey means a space within a building which is situated between one floor level and the floor level next above, or if there is no floor above, the ceiling or roof above, but nottemporary hot water system means a hot water system that maintains supply of hot water to the household during the installation of a replacement hot water system.

-- (ii) a room or suite of associated rooms in a building classified under the Building Code of Australia as a class 2, 4, 5, 6, 7 or 8 building; or - (b) any part of the building that is a common area or common property.
+- (a) a room or other part of the building for occupation by one or a joint owner, lessee, tenant, or other occupier to the exclusion of any other owner, lessee, tenant, or other occupier, including, for example: - (i) a dwelling; or - (ii) a room or suite of associated rooms in a building classified under the Building Code of Australia as a class 2, 4, 5, 6, 7 or 8 building; or - (b) any part of the building that is a common area or common property.